commit-live-students/olympic_project_new/q07_unusual_performances/README.md

     a)takes the dataframe , lower percentile value, higher percentile value as parameters and returns two dataframes filtered based on the two percentile values

-Parameters :
+**Note that you will need to remove the last row of the dataframe i.e. 'Total' before performing any operation** Parameters :

 | parameter | dtype          | Argument Type | default value | description                   |